yctercero/yctercero.github.io/_posts/2016-08-07-javascript-subclasses.markdown

 Before reading up on subclasses, it is helpful to understand how classes/constructors work.
 Essentially, they allow you to build multiple objects with similar properties and methods.
 If you're coming from a different language, it's important to know that, in JavaScript, they are a bit unique (even with the new class keyword in ES6).

-A previous HackReactor student wrote a really great blog introducing the [different implementations of functional classes].
+A previous HackReactor student wrote a really great blog introducing the [different implementations of functional classes]  (different instantiation patterns).
 It even includes a graphic with side by side comparisons of each.
 I suggest that before reading on about subclasses you take a look at his post.

 Keep in mind that with each of the four different instatiation patterns - functional, functional-shared, prototypal, and pseudoclassical - the goal remains the same, but the method used to get there is what differs.
 From what I have gathered, there is no wrong or right way, but there are strong preferences and some, like prototypal and pseudoclassical, make better use of the unique characteristics of JavaScript.